-- Programs are data-informed and evidenced based. - Workforce is fairly compensated, highly skilled, has support for education, training, and advancement, and is valued. - All children have equitable opportunities for care and learning, that are culturally- and linguistically-sensitive, to ensure they are ready to succeed and thrive. - Families are empowered to advocate for their children, themselves, and system improvements.
+Programs are data-informed and evidenced based.
+The workforce is fairly compensated, highly skilled, has support for education, training, and advancement, and is valued.

+All children have equitable opportunities for care and learning, that are culturally and linguistically sensitive, to ensure they are ready to succeed and thrive.
+Families are anti-racist, holistic, family and community centered empowered to advocate for their children, themselves, and system improvements.